premlalwani09/Password-Generator/README.md

 This will start the development server, and you can view the app by navigating to http://localhost:5173 in your web browser.

-## Hosting

-The application is hosted at https://your-hosted-app-link.com.
-Visit the link to see the live version of the Password Generator.

 ## Component Details